the Marine Turtles at Colola

 Leisure time: There are many nice activities that can be done close to Colola Beach.
 For example you can visit Chicuasa, a small spot protected by reefs that make a natural pool where you can go swimming every day.
 It is also possible to discover other towns such as La Placita or Maruata.
 Also if you prefer, you can visit big touristic centers such as Ixtapa and Manzanillo for the weekend.

 Accommodation: Volunteers will stay at the turtle camp in Colola, in a wooden construction, made of coco palm trees.
 It is safe and very fresh (needed, considering the warm weather at the beach!).
-There are wooden beds (no mattresses), a kitchen, a rustic bathroom and a place to stock food.
-There is electricity just enough to light some lamps and it is necessary to bring sleeping bag and mattress.
+There are wooden beds, a kitchen, a rustic bathroom and a place to stock food.
+There is electricity just enough to light some lamps.
+It is necessary to bring a sleeping bag.
 The place is basic but functional and it is located 20 to 30 minutes walking from Colola town.
 Colola is a small town but it has modern services such as internet access, medical services and telephone.

 Location: Colola is located on the Pacific coast of Mexico.
 It's a remote place that offers an excellent opportunity to be close to nature, on a virgin beach, with no tourism around.
 The closest city is Tecoman.

 Nearest airport: The biggest closest international airport is in Mexico City.

 Extra fee: 180 Euro